authelia/authelia/docs/content/en/reference/guides/proxy-authorization.md

 _**Note:** This endpoint does not support automatic redirection.
 This is because there is no support on [NGINX]'s side to achieve this with `ngx_http_auth_request_module` and the redirection must be performed within the [NGINX] configuration.
-However we return the appropriate URL to redirect users to with the `X-Redirection-URL` header which simplifies this process especially for multi-cookie domain deployments._
+However we return the appropriate URL to redirect users to with the `Location` header which simplifies this process especially for multi-cookie domain deployments._

 #### AuthRequest Metadata Alternatives